 - Lemon balm, chamomile, catnip, lavender teas

-- Essential oils like lavender
+- Essential oils like lavender or sleepy time blends

 - Try to move during the day.
 If you can’t get regular exercise, try rebounding, bouncing on a yoga ball, or even yoga

-I’m sure I could add 25 more but these are the best ones I can come up with for now!
+I’m sure I could add even more but these are the best ones I can come up with for now!
 I’m no stranger to insomnia and it seems to be the first thing that comes back to me when stress hits, so I also have to rotate through this list.

 Happy healing!
 (And sleeping!) 😉